eric6356/multiping/README.md

 # Multi Ping
-ping multiple hosts at the same time
+Ping multiple hosts and/or IP in one window.

+## Requirements
+1. UNIX based system.
+2. Python 3.4 or higher.

 ## Usage
 ```